sidx8/Cesta-open-source-project/README.md

 ## Make necessary changes and commit those changes

-Now open [`Contributors.md`][Contributors.md] file in a text editor, add your name to it.
+Now open the [index.css](index.css) file and change the front-end design according to your likeing and after that open [`Contributors.md`](Contributors.md) file in a text editor, add your name to it.
 Don't add it at the beginning or end of the file.
 Put it anywhere in between.
 Now, save the file.

 <img align="right" width="450" src="assets/images/git-status.png" alt="git status" />